pztask/mintbase-pzt-session-nft-demo/README.md

 # Mintbase Puzzletask Session-NFT Demo

-Simple project to demonstrate how to use the mintbase-pzt-session-nft lib.

 ## Introduction

 This repo is meant to be used as a demo for the Mintbase Puzzletask Session-NFT use case and open-source lib.